FAQ

 What is the curriculum or program at Taylor Made?

-The core of our program is an in-depth study of the book Alcoholics Anonymous (fondly known as the Big Book).
-The program also includes presentations and practical applications of Steps 1 through 9, followed by an immediate integration of Steps 10 and 11.
-We draw from the local community of recovering people to provide our daily programming.
+The core of our program is an in-depth study of the book Alcoholics Anonymous (fondly known as “The Big Book”) and immersion into the 12 steps of recovery.
+Our program also includes presentations and practical applications of Steps 1 through 9.
+Integration of Steps 10, 11, and 12 is part of the daily experience at Taylor Made Retreat.
+In addition to our staff, we draw from the recovery community to enhance our daily curriculum.

 Do you have a long-term care program and/or sober housing?